evolvingstuff/vdw2/content/posts/covid-predicted-to-be-a-pandemic-that-could-be-stopped-by-high-dose-vitamin-d.md

 ##### Note: The author and the founder of VitaminDWiki attempted a COVID Vitamin D RCT in April 2020

- **People at the Gates foundation were  initially interested in funding the RCTGates foundation management; however, it had a policy to not fund ANY vitamin D projectFunding was provided by the founder of VitaminDWiki 400,000 IU vitamin D capsules with matching placebos were purchasedRCT was unable to start due to government corruption**
+ **People at the Gates foundation were  initially interested in funding the RCT
+Gates foundation management; however, it had a policy to not fund ANY vitamin D project
+Funding was provided by the founder of VitaminDWiki
+ 400,000 IU vitamin D capsules with matching placebos were purchased
+RCT was unable to start due to government corruption**

 ---